nks20591/README/README.md

 The difficulty of the original chain will be quite high post-fork, but it will adjust to actual hashrate shortly (just 2048 blocks, a few hours).
 Since it is expected that a most hashrate will move to hardfoked chain, post-adjustment it will be possible to obtain decent mining rewards in original chain ETH even with solo mining.

-Mining pool supporting the originar chain is currently under development, please check here in a couple of days.
+Mining pool supporting the original chain is currently under development, please check here in a couple of days.